tesonet/android-party/README.md

 *Note:* The bonus requirements are optional.
 While they are nice to have, it's much more important to have the basics nailed.

-# My Implementation
+# My Implementation:

-## Libraries used and what was done
+## Libraries I used and what was done:
 - MVVM architecture
 - Hilt for dependency injection
 - Ktor as http client